 Aside from writing down the successful exploits, you need to categorize them according to their degree of criticality, to help the developers focus in dealing with the more serious exploits first.

 Web applications offer a lot of convenience and value to the end users, but it comes with a cost.
 Most systems are publicly exposed to the internet and the data is readily available to those who are willing to do a bit of research.
 Because of the growing usage and evolving technologies, web applications are prone to vulnerabilities, in both design and configuration, that hackers might find and exploit.
 Because of this, web applications should be a priority when it comes to penetration testing, especially if they handle sensitive information.

-Relevant is a 7-years old software development vendor that has expertise in web applications and cloud cybersecurity.
+Relevant is a 8-years old software development vendor that has deep expertise in web applications and cloud cybersecurity.
 Contact us now to get a quote of penetration testing for your web app.
 I was recently interviewed by Safety Detectives, where you can learn more about cybersecurity and our company.